rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

 That's a basic understanding of Node.js environment variables.
 They should be used to keep sensible data secure in JavaScript applications, but shouldn't be shared on public GitHub repositories when using git.

+### Exercises:

+* Confirm your {{% a_blank "source code" "https://github.com/rwieruch/node-babel-server" %}}
+* Ask yourself:
+  * What's `npm init` doing when you setup your Node.js project?
+  * What benefit is Nodemon giving us?
+  * Why do we need Babel?
+  * Why do we need Environment Variables?

 <hr class="section-divider">

 This guide has shown you how to create a Node.js project from scratch, and how you can introduce upcoming JavaScript features in your Node.js environment using Babel.
 You have seen how npm scripts are used to start, test, and deploy applications, and how environment variables secure sensible data like private API keys and user credentials.
 The finished product is a node package that can be open sourced on npm, another rewarding aspect of working with the Node.js ecosystem.
-It can can be found in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/node-babel-server" %}}.

-{{% read_more "GraphQL Server Tutorial with Apollo Server and Express" "https://www.robinwieruch.de/graphql-apollo-server-tutorial/" %}}
+{{% read_before "This tutorial is part 1 of 2 in the series."
+"Part 2:" "GraphQL Server Tutorial with Apollo Server and Express" "https://www.robinwieruch.de/graphql-apollo-server-tutorial/" %}}

+{{% read_before "This tutorial is part 1 of 2 in the series."
+"Part 2:" "How to setup Express.js in Node.js" "https://www.robinwieruch.de/node-js-express-tutorial/" %}}

 {{% read_more "The minimal React + Webpack 4 + Babel Setup" "https://www.robinwieruch.de/minimal-react-webpack-babel-setup/" %}}